-- i. the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - ii. such admission is secured within a year of issue.
+- a) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - b) such admission is secured within a year of issue.

-b) Transferable securities
+(b) Transferable securities

-Transferable securities are, in general terms, shares, debentures, government and public securities, warrants or certificates representing certain securities.
+Transferable securities are, in general terms, investments in shares, debentures, alternative debentures, government and public securities, warrants or certificates representing certain securities (as such terms as defined in the FCA Glossary).
 Not more than 20% in value of the Scheme Property can be invested in transferable securities which are not approved securities.

-The Scheme Property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to foresee that the amount of any existing and potential call for any sum unpaid could be paid by the Company at the time when payment is required, without contravening the requirements of the FCA Rules.
+The Scheme Property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to foresee that the amount of any existing and potential call for any sum unpaid could be paid by the Company at the time when payment is required, without contravening the requirements of COLL 5.

-c) Money market instruments
+(c) Money-market instruments

-The Scheme Property may be invested in money market instruments which are:
+The Scheme Property may be invested in money-market instruments which:

-- a) admitted to or dealt in on an eligible market; or - b) subject to a limit of 20% in value of the Scheme Property, liquid and have a value which can be determined accurately at any time.
+- (a) are admitted to or dealt in on an eligible market; or - (b) if not falling within paragraph 5.5(c)(a) above and subject to a limit of 20% in value of the Scheme Property, are liquid and have a value which can be determined accurately at any time.